Dropshipping vs ecommerce: a detailed comparison

 Any ecommerce business can sell globally (in theory), but not every company does.
 This is because international orders have different delivery protocols, with many having to pay customs on imported goods.

 Dropshipping companies can get around this by using manufacturers based on every continent and in every country.
-This means no customs need to be paid, and the price remains low and affordable for the customer.
-This is why many dropshipping businesses operate on a global scale as opposed to a national one.
+This means no customs need to be paid and the price remains low and affordable for the customer.

 Drawbacks of dropshipping

 When you don’t handle stock yourself, you can’t guarantee your customers the best quality, nor can you spot defects in shipments before they go out.
 This could expose you to customer service issues if things go wrong.
-As a precaution, it’s best to order several of each item you want to sell before you start – to gauge what your customers might be getting if they place an order with you.

 Refunds and returns